 The group quickly discovered that over 40 different QA tools were being maintained by various groups.
 They covered all aspects of testing: test case management, test data provisioning, test automation, test environment management, test reporting, and more.
 Groups were also supporting multiple automation frameworks using different programming languages, creating significant overhead in terms of maintenance and inefficient delivery of automation across the bank.

 “We realized we needed a strong foundation to base our test strategy on.
-We needed automated delivery of testing and automated execution of our QA process, our traceability, and our QA reporting,” says Andrew Armstrong, Group Head of QA & Testing for Nordea.
+We needed automated delivery of testing and automated execution of our QA process, our traceability, and our QA reporting,” says the Group Head of QA & Testing for the bank.

 As the team began to evaluate the obstacles in combining testing for the various business units, some challenges stemmed from their lack of an efficient test case management solution.

 The first issue was the size of the organization and the communication, reporting, and traceability that would need to be consistent across business groups, development teams, and testing groups.

 The various testing groups were unknowingly re-creating the same test assets for use in integration testing – resulting in significant overlap and inconsistencies.

 Integrating open-source automation tools into the DevOps CI/CD pipeline had proved difficult, if not impossible, in the past.
 Lastly, the bank aspired to support a true company-wide Agile transformation without losing the value contained in legacy assets.